 This phenomenon was observed by James Prescott Joule in the 19th century.
-He passed a current carrying wire through water and noted the rise of the water’s temperature for a span of 30 minutes.
-He tried different combinations of wire lengths, and amount of current flowing through them.
-He finally deduced that the heating effect of current is proportional to current flowing through the wire and the resistance value of the material.
-This kind of heating does not depend on the direction of current flow.
+He passed a current-carrying wire through water and noted the rise of the water’s temperature for a span of 30 minutes.
+He tried different combinations of wire lengths and the amount of current flowing through them.
+He finally deduced that the heating effect of current is proportional to the current flowing through the wire and the resistance value of the material.
+This kind of heating does not depend on the direction of the current flow.

 The amount of heat generated (H) is given by the following relation.